+In 2023, Michigan adopted a goal of 100% clean energy by 2040 and Minnesota committed to 100% clean energy by 2040 and more than doubled state targets to grow renewable energy.
 In 2022, Rhode Island committed to 100% renewable electricity.
 In 2021, Environment Virginia and Environment Oregon helped their states join the ranks of those committed to 100% clean or renewable electricity.
 These victories build on progress secured by Environment California, Environment New Mexico, Environment Washington and Environment Maine to win the approval of similar “100%” bills in their states dating back to 2018.

 Where states have not yet gotten on the bandwagon, our state and local advocates and organizers are winning local progress, too.
 We have already helped persuade cities including Tempe, Arizona; Atlanta and Savannah, Georgia; Tampa, St. Petersburg and Tallahassee, Florida, to commit to going 100% renewable.